devgeniem/silverbullet-kitchensink/README.md

 ## Serverside redux store (socket.io)

-Redux store is completely synced to serverside session.
+Relevant parts of redux store which is needed by serverside rendering is synced to serverside session.
 See example react application how to connect and use it.

 ## Sails routes and views still work as expected